A subtask is a task within a task. Subtasks are part of the Dart hierarchy and are pieces of larger tasks broken down into more manageable parts.

 When you have a task and would like to add subtasks, you can do so manually, or you can leverage Dart AI to help you write subtasks for the task.

 First, ensure your task has at least a title that describes the task.
-Then, use the Task AI button at the top of your task window or the slash command in your product description to request the AI to create subtasks.
+Then, use the Task AI button at the top of your task window or the slash command in your task description to use AI to create subtasks.
 You will be able to edit these suggestions, delete them, or add other subtasks afterward as well:

 You can replicate subtasks.
 You can also delete them.
 To do so, open the subtask.
 Then, choose the "more" icon at the top right of your subtask window and select "replicate" to make a copy" or "delete" to remove the subtask from the task:

 You can size your tasks to understand how big or small they are in relation to other tasks in your project.
-Sizes add up inside of subtasks.
+By default, sizes add up inside of subtasks.
 For example, if you have 2 subtasks of a main task, one with a size of "1" and another with a size of "2" then the parent will by default show size "3."
-You can learn more about size here.
+You can learn more about this rule and how to disable it in the article on sizes here.